pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ## Future Work
 1. Support `Merge` and related hint(merge/no_merge).
 2. Optimize `Materialization`, pushdown predicates to materialized table.
-2. MPP support. `CTEExec` should be able to pushed to TiFlash.
+2. MPP support. `CTEExec` will be implemented in TiFlash.